Royal burgh: Origins

-Before the reign of David I Scotland had no towns.
-The closest thing to towns were the larger than average population concentrations around large monasteries, such as Dunkeld and St Andrews, and regionally significant fortifications.
-Scotland, outside Lothian at least, was populated by scattered hamlets, and outside that area, lacked the continental style nucleated village.
-David I established the first burghs in Scotland, initially only in Middle-English-speaking Lothian (note:Tain claims a charter dating from 1066 under Malcolm III).
+Before the reign of David I, Scotland had no towns.
+The closest thing to towns were the larger-than-average population concentrations around large monasteries, such as Dunkeld and St Andrews, and regionally significant fortifications.
+Scotland, outside Lothian at least, was populated by scattered hamlets, and outside that area, lacked the continental-style nucleated village.
+David I established the first burghs in Scotland, initially only in Middle-English-speaking Lothian (note: Tain claims a charter dating from 1066 under Malcolm III).
 The earliest burghs, founded by 1124, were Berwick and Roxburgh.
 However, by 1130, David had established burghs in Gaelic areas: Stirling, Dunfermline, Perth and Scone, as well as Edinburgh.
 The conquest of Moray in that same year led to the establishment of burghs at Elgin and Forres.
 Before David was dead, St Andrews, Montrose, and Aberdeen were also burghs.
 In the reigns of Máel Coluim IV and William, burghs were added at Inverness, Banff, Cullen, Auldearn, Nairn, Inverurie, Kintore, Brechin, Forfar, Arbroath, Dundee, Lanark, Dumfries and (uniquely for the west coast) Ayr.
 New Lothian burghs also came into existence, at Haddington and Peebles.
 By 1210, there were 40 burghs in the Scottish kingdom.
 Rosemarkie, Dingwall and Cromarty were also burghs by the Scottish Wars of Independence.

 The date of the initial establishment of burghs in Scotland is obscure.
-Historian Ian D. Whyte points to the Leges Burgorum (Laws of the Burghs) as the best known compilation of medieval burgh laws, saying that most of the laws therein “were modelled on the mid-twelfth century customs of Newcastle upon Tyne” at a time when Newcastle was under Scottish rule.
+The historian Ian D. Whyte points to the Leges Burgorum (Laws of the Burghs) as the best known compilation of medieval burgh laws, saying that most of the laws therein "were modelled on the mid-twelfth century customs of Newcastle upon Tyne" at a time when Newcastle was under Scottish rule.
 A mid-twelfth century date corresponds to the reigns of two Scottish kings: David I (1124–1153) and William I (1165–1214).
 In 1609, the publisher of the Laws of the Burghs stated that burgh laws were begun by David I, but this was called into question in 1807 by George Chalmers, who pointed out that David I never held Newcastle.
 At any rate, Whyte notes that medieval Scottish burghs, when compared to their English counterparts, were more uniform and, by the fourteenth century, more politically active.

 Because of Scottish trading patterns, Scottish burghs came to be populated by foreigners, notably Flemings, French, and English.

 The burgh's vocabulary was composed totally of either Germanic terms (not necessarily or even predominantly English) such as croft, rood, gild, gait and wynd, or French ones such as provost, bailie, vennel, port and ferme.
 The councils that governed individual burghs were individually known as lie doussane, meaning the dozen.